golamee/jobs/readme.md

-# Simple Jobs in Go
+# Simple Job in Go